mvevans89/SMALLERdash/lab-notebook-dashboard.md

 # SMALLERdash lab notebook
 ## MV Evans

+## 2023-03-03

+Adding a map to the landing page and download buttons to the table data.
+What we really need to work on it making the automated workflow.

+**TO DO**:

+- follow up with Mariot and Rajema while in Ranomafana to get this working
+- follow up with Espace Dev

 ## 2023-03-01

 Working on making a nicer landing page.
 This will have little alert buttons + a map.
 I finished the buttons and cleaned up the rest of the app, but still need to make the map itself.
 It would be cool if when you clikced there was a little popup that showed the time series of something for that fokontany too. but that can come later.